Nested Markov Properties for Acyclic Directed Mixed Graphs: Summary

 \section{Summary}

-We have defined a novel statistical model which represents equality (but not inequality) constraints in marginals of DAG models, including the Verma constraint.
-Though this model represents constraints found in marginal distributions, it does not itself model latent variables explicitly.
+We have introduced a novel statistical model defined by the equality constraints holding in marginals of DAG models, such as the Verma constraint.
+Though this model represents constraints found in marginal distributions, it does not itself model latent variables explicitly; indeed the existence of a latent variable may imply additional inequality constraints not captured by our model; see Example~\ref{ex:chsh}.
 We call this model the nested Markov model, and it is represented by means of an acyclic directed mixed graph (ADMG).
-Our model is `nested' because it is defined on sets of graphs and kernels derived recursively from the original marginal distribution and ADMG via a fixing operation.
-The fixing operation unifies certain marginalization, conditioning, and applications of the g-formula.
+Our model is ``nested'' because it is recursively defined.
+Specifically, just as a DAG model links a graph and a distribution, the nested model links sets of graphs derived from the original ADMG by a graphical fixing operation with sets of kernels obtained from the original distribution by an analogous fixing operation.
+This operation unifies certain marginalizations, conditioning operations and applications of the g-formula.
 Central to our model definition is the fact that any two valid sequences of fixing operations that fix the same set of nodes give the same result.
 We have characterized our model via Markov properties and a factorization.
-We have also shown a close connection between our model and a constraint enumeration algorithm for marginals of causal DAG models given in \citep{tian02on}, and used the fixing operation to characterize all identifiable causal effects in hidden variable DAG models using a one line formula (\ref{eqn:1-line-id}).
+We have also shown a close connection between our model and a constraint enumeration algorithm for marginals of causal DAG models given in \citet{tian02on}, and used the fixing operation to characterize all identifiable causal effects in hidden variable DAG models using a one line formula (\ref{eqn:1-line-id}).

-\section{Acknowledgements}

-The authors would like to thank the American Institute of Mathematics for their support via the SQuaRE program.
-Thomas Richardson was supported by U.S. National Institutes of Health grant R01 AI032475 and ONR grant N00014-15-1-2672.
-James M. Robins was supported by the U.S. National Institutes of Health grant R01 AI032475.
-Ilya Shpitser was supported by the U.S. National Institutes of Health grant R01 AI104459-01A1.
+\subsection{Acknowledgements}

+We thank Zhongyi Hu for pointing out an error in the proof of Proposition~\ref{prop:semigraphoid}, and the Associate Editor and referees for their helpful comments.
+The authors completed work on this paper while visiting the American Institute for Mathematics and the Simons Institute, Berkeley, California.
+The first author was supported in part by ONR Grants N00014-19-1-2446 and N00014-15-1-2672, and NIH Grant R01 AI032475.

+The third author was supported in part by ONR Grant N00014-19-1-2446, and NIH Grant R01 AI032475.

+The fourth author was supported in part by ONR Grant N00014-21-1-2820, NSF Grants 2040804 and 1942239, and NIH Grant R01 AI127271-01A1.

 {

 }